Ugh-that-guy/teveller/Teveller-CRB.md

 Cybernetic implants, a major theme in many science fiction tales, replace or upgrade body parts with biomechanical technology.
 Using advanced material science and cutting-edge knowledge of the neural system, cybernetics augment the organic body, adding capabilities beyond those given to it by evolution.

 Cybernetic Grades and Points
-Cybernetics in Cepheus Deluxe come in four grades, detailed below.
+Cybernetics in TevellerRPG come in four grades, detailed below.
 Each cybernetic implant cost Cybernetic Points.
 The implant’s Grade is the primary determiner of the number of Cybernetic Points it uses.
 Characters may have up to 6 Cybernetic Points’ worth of implants without penalty.
 Any more cybernetics, and the character will suffer from cyber-dissociation – being more machine than human.
 Cyber-dissociation applies a DM-2 penalty to all social skill throws (using SOC or any other characteristics).
 The only exception is when the character intends to intimidate others.
 In that case, there is no penalty.

 Cybernetic Grades and Points
 Grade	Cybernetic Point Cost	Typical cost	Description